angular/angular/aio/content/guide/template-syntax.md

 The view should be stable throughout a single rendering pass.

 #### Quick execution

 Angular executes template expressions after every change detection cycle.
 Change detection cycles are triggered by many asynchronous activities such as promise resolutions, http results, timer events, keypresses and mouse moves.

 Expressions should finish quickly or the user experience may drag, especially on slower devices.
-Consider caching values computed from other values when the computation is expensive.
+Consider caching values when their computation is expensive.

 #### Simplicity

 Although it's possible to write quite complex template expressions, you should avoid them.

 A property name or method call should be the norm.